 On top of that, PandaDoc is one of the most well-known eSignature solutions on the market today, so you can close deals with signatures and payment in record time.

 Some tools, like PandaDoc, use onboard document editors and templating options for fast and easy quoting.
-Other tools, like Quotewerks, relies heavily on the power of a product database or takes the user through a guided selection workflow before generating a quote at the end of the process.
+Other tools, like Quotewerks, rely heavily on the power of a product database.

 For most CPQ tools, it won’t matter what products or services you add to the database.
 The tools and functionality of the software tool will work the same for every business and in nearly every scenario.